databricks/spark-redshift/README.md

 ## AWS Credentials

-Note that you can provide AWS credentials in the parameters above, or you can make them available by the usual environment variables, system properties or IAM roles, etc. The credentials you provide will be used in Redshift
-<tt>COPY</tt> and <tt>UNLOAD</tt> commands, which means they need write access to the S3 bucket you reference in your <tt>tempdir</tt>
+Note that you can provide AWS credentials in the parameters above, with Hadoop `fs.*` configuration settings, or you can make them available by the usual environment variables, system properties or IAM roles, etc. The credentials you provide will be used in Redshift <tt>COPY</tt> and <tt>UNLOAD</tt> commands, which means they need write access to the S3 bucket you reference in your <tt>tempdir</tt> setting.
-setting.

 ## Migration Guide